Ever tried Nepalese, Caribbean, African or Russian cuisines? You can do so right here in Singapore.

 Aloha Poké, multiple locations including Jewel Changi Airport, Marina Bay Link Mall and Westgate

-Told you we’ve got our fair share of exotic food in Singapore!
-Take yourself and your taste buds for a ride around the world with unique cuisines.
+Told you we’ve got our fair share of unique food in Singapore!
+Take yourself and your taste buds for a ride around the world with interesting cuisines.